matti-manalo/THESIS/README.md

 ### Raspberry Pi AI Kit

-Before installing the AI Kit, it was recommended to install the official active cooler on the RPi to maximize the performance of the system
+Before installing the AI Kit, it was recommended to install the official active cooler on the RPi to maximize the performance of the system.

 ### Arducam IMX519